Archanakumar28/ephemeral-delhi/about.md

 # About the Project

 ## Core Idea
-This project studies temporary architecture in Delhi as a form of cultural expression.
+This project studies Ananya temporary architecture in Delhi as a form of cultural expression.

 ## Research Questions
 - How does temporary architecture reflect cultural and political life?